MonikaSzucs/2601-Java-Programming-Part-3-OOP/README.md

 # Why would we use a lambda expression?
 It does the same code it makes it readable, flexible and short

-# Testing
+# Testing (these three features will make your code bomb proof)
 1 Unit tests

-2 tdd: test-driven development write a test write just enough code to pass that text
+2 tdd: test-driven development write a test first write just enough code to pass that test

 3 design by contract
+means you will triple check all the values of all the arguments right away. check all the arguments for good and bad values when you start and when you leave

+## Types of Testing
 https://www.atlassian.com/continuous-delivery/software-testing/types-of-software-testing

-## Design sprint
+## Design sprint - testing and tesitng w/ human beings read this book - Google Ventures uses this. - Human testing
 http://www.gv.com/sprint/

 # Steps of design